sintefmath/cloudflow_keystone/cpp/README.txt

    keystone: a standalone library for using keystone
    keystone_login: an executable program for getting a session token
    keystone_check: an executable program for checking a session token.
+   keystone_roles: an executable program for listing roles of a user
+   keystone_c_example: an example program using the DLL interface in C.

 Building
 ==============